Iron & Blood: Warriors of Ravenloft: Development

 Iron & Blood: Warriors of Ravenloft was developed by Take-Two Interactive.
 Creator/producer Rick Hall stated, "There are a lot of big guns out there and we noticed everyone's games are martial arts-based, but there weren't any fantasy-based fighting games.
 I'm a big D&D fan, so I thought that would be fun."

-The game was originally unveiled as an exclusive for the 3DO M2 console under the title Ironblood.
+The game was announced as an exclusive for the Panasonic M2 console under the title Ironblood.
 However, Take-Two Interactive later announced that the game would first be released for the PlayStation, with versions for the M2 and PC to come later.
 At this time they revealed that they had always intended the game to be a multiplatform release for Sega Saturn, PlayStation, and M2, and even started work on the PlayStation version first.
 They explained that they had only announced it as an M2 exclusive because at that time 3DO was the only one of the three console companies to have approved the game.
 However, they also mentioned that while the M2 version ran at a resolution of 640×480, hardware limitations meant they could only get the PlayStation version to run at a resolution of 512×240.
 The Sega Saturn version was officially announced, but eventually cancelled as part of Acclaim's withdrawal of support for the Saturn.

 The M2 version was cancelled by the end of 1996.
 Representatives from Take-Two and 3DO said that the two companies had mutually agreed to cancel the game.

 The animations for the fighters were created by motion capture filming several members of the Society for Creative Anachronism.